by Chris Wayan, 2016

 The main Liarotes are bigger than the Antilles (Cuba, Hispaniola etc) though not quite Indonesian (or maybe they are: the biggest island, Liufai, is fully twice the size of Java).

-Flowerstalk on canyon wall, southern Lulumu; pastel by Kimur of Washport
+Canyon, southern Lulumu; pastel by Kimur of Washport

 You start on Kamru Veldt, Ata's north-central coast, near Wedge Bay.
 Gold dry grass most of the year--except when it's flooding for a month in the summer monsoon.
 When there is a monsoon.